standard/ts-standard/README.md

 ## Do not like/Please change X rule

-This project has no control over the rules implemented, as such this project cannot change any of the rules that have been setup.
+This project has no control over the rules implemented, as such this project cannot change any of the rules that have been configured.
 If you want to discuss the rules, please visit the rules configuration repo [`eslint-config-standard-with-typescript`](https://github.com/standard/eslint-config-standard-with-typescript).

 ## 🧙‍ Why